Health Equity

 To achieve health equity, we must change the systems and policies that have resulted in the generational injustices that give rise to racial and ethnic health disparities.

-Health disparities are preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by populations that have been disadvantaged by their social or economic status, geographic location, and environment.
-Many populations experience health disparities, including people from some racial and ethnic minority groups, people with disabilities, women, people who are LGBTQI+ (lesbian, gay, bisexual, transgender, queer, intersex, or other), people with limited English proficiency, and other groups.
+Health disparities are preventable differences in the burden of disease, injury, violence, or in opportunities to achieve optimal health that are experienced by populations that are disadvantaged by social or economic status, geographic location, or environment.
+Many groups face these disparities, including people from racial and ethnic minority backgrounds; people with disabilities; women; LGBTQIA+ individuals; people with limited English proficiency; and others.